-16.1 SCENARIO 1 - MARINE COLLISION IN PRINCE WILLIAM SOUND
+16.1 SCENARIO 1 - MARINE COLLISION IN US WATERS

-A fully laden tanker calling at Prince William Sound is involved in a collision with a cruise vessel carrying 500 passengers and 200 staff and crew.
-The incident involves the tanker spilling its cargo and loss of lives aboard both vessels.
+A cruise vessel carrying 2,000 passengers and 800 staff and crew is involved in a high-energy collision with a fully laden tanker of greater than 50,000 DWT with 20 crew.

+The incident involves the tanker sinking and spilling its cargo; there are injuries and loss of lives aboard both vessels.

-Assume 70% tanker owner/30% cruise vessel apportionment of negligence and that the collision occurs in US waters.
+Assume 30% tanker owner/70% cruise vessel apportionment of negligence, and that the collision occurs in US waters.
+Please note this is a reversal of the apportionment used in prior years.